- Self-assessment checklist: Follow the checklist to ensure that you are doing the right thing.

-Measure 4.6 of the “Access to cash" section of the Responsible Gambling Mandatory Code of Practice for Tasmania prohibits the cashing of cheques on licensed premises, unless an exemption has been granted by the Tasmanian Liquor and Gaming Commission (or the customer is an international visitor).
+The Commission's Responsible Gambling Code of Practice prohibits the cashing of cheques at an approved venue or approved outlet unless an exemption has been approved by the Commission, or the patron is an international visitor.

-The Commission will consider approving an exemption where the licence holder can satisfactorily demonstrate that the venue is located in an area where cheque cashing facilities are otherwise unavailable and that this service is essential to the community.
-To find out how to apply for an exemption, refer to the following guidelines:
+The Commission may consider approving an exemption where the licence holder can satisfactorily demonstrate that the venue is located in an area where cheque cashing facilities are otherwise unavailable and this this service is essential to the community.

 Statutory Declaration for the Destruction of Gaming Equipment at a Disposal Site

-Section 2.3.3 of the Gaming Equipment Transport, Storage and Disposal Standard requires that an approved statutory declaration is completed confirming witness to the destruction of gaming equipment.
+Section 4.4 of the Gaming Equipment Transport, Storage, Installation and Disposal Standards requires that an approved statutory declaration is completed confirming witness to the destruction of gaming equipment.

 Prescribed licence holders must complete the following statutory declaration: Statutory Declaration - gaming equipment destruction.